Ga-B/csvs-to-postgres/README.md

 - JupyterLab is reachable at http://localhost:8888/lab?token=custom_token.
 - `root` and `sudo` are inaccessible; `root` can be enabled in Dockerfile.

 Python code can be modified either in the host system, e.g., with VSCode, or in the guest system using JupyterLab.
-Changes sync and are persistent in the host, allowing customization.
+Changes sync and are persistent in the host, allowing script customization.

 ### 3. **Network**
 A bridge network is created to connect the two containers.